Catch it early, treat it gently, and keep your natural teeth

 Gingivitis is the earliest stage of gum disease.
 At this point, the infection affects only the gums.
 You may notice redness, swelling, and bleeding when you brush or floss.
 The good news is that gingivitis is reversible with professional cleaning and improved home care.
 No permanent damage to the bone or connective tissue has occurred yet.

 Periodontitis develops when gingivitis is left untreated.
-The infection spreads below the gum line, and the bacteria begin to break down the bone and connective tissue that hold your teeth in place.
-Pockets form between the teeth and gums, trapping more bacteria and making the condition worse.
-Periodontitis cannot be fully reversed, but it can be managed and controlled with proper treatment to prevent further bone loss and tooth loss.
+The inflammation spreads below the gum line and begins to affect the bone and tissue that support your teeth.
+Spaces can form between the teeth and gums, allowing the condition to worsen.
+While periodontitis can't be fully reversed, it absolutely can be managed — and with the right treatment, many patients maintain healthy, stable teeth for years to come.

 In advanced cases, teeth may become loose or need to be removed.
 This is why regular checkups and professional cleanings at Redwater Dental Clinic are so important.
 We can identify gum disease early, before it reaches the advanced stages.